kanekop/another-hour-gen2-Claude/README.md

 ## Usage

+### Landing Page

+* The application starts with a landing page (`index.html`) accessible at the root path (`/`).
+* This page provides an overview and links to all major features: Main Clock, World Clock, Stopwatch, Timer, and Converter.

 ### Main Clock

-* Accessible at the root path (`/`).
+* Accessible via the "Main Clock" link on the landing page, or directly at `/pages/main-clock.html`.
 * Displays the primary "Another Hour" analog clock for the selected timezone, operating on the unified AH scale.
 * Use the dropdown menu to change the timezone.
-* Click "Toggle Digital Display" to show/hide numerical AH time and standard time.
+* The digital display section shows AH time and standard time.
+The visibility of AH and Actual time can be toggled using the switch.
 * The page theme will invert to dark mode if the selected timezone is in its "Another Hour" (23:00-00:00 local real time).
 * Click the "World Clock" button to navigate to the World Clock page.